Getting Started

 Protocol

-Load sample onto the spin column.
+Load your sample onto a centrifugal filter column.

 Store columns for later use.